cloudnativeapp/charts/README_en.md

 ## Acknowledgements

 Like so many projects, this effort has roots in many places.
-Special thanks to the Helm community for discussing and supporting this work.
+Special thanks to the [Helm community](https://helm.sh) for discussing and supporting this work.
-Thanks to Alibaba Cloud for hosting the service.
+**Thanks to Alibaba Cloud for hosting the service and making this free to everyone.**